matter-labs/zksync-web-era-docs/docs/dev/how-to/estimate-gas.md

 ## L2 to L1

-Gas estimation is dealt with implicitly by the SDK for L2 to L1 transactions.
+Gas estimation for L2 to L1 messages is dealt with by the corresponding L2 to L2 transactions.

 Find out [how to send a message from L2 to L1](../../dev/how-to/send-message-l2-l1.md).